contentful/slash-developers/docs/net/tutorials/managment-api.md

 }
 ```

-But at minimum, you need to specify the name, id and type.
+But at a minimum, you need to specify the name, id and type.

 ```csharp
 new Field()